 Appealing a Scholarship Status

-Southern Miss offers a scholarship appeals process for all incoming and current undergraduate students, and the University Scholarship Appeals Committee will review appeals on a weekly basis during designated times throughout the academic year.
-Appeal decisions are generally rendered within 10-14 business days, and notice of an appeal decision will be mailed to the student’s home address.
+The Southern Miss offers a scholarship appeals process for all incoming and current undergraduate students, and the University Scholarship Appeals Committee will review appeals on a weekly basis during designated times throughout the academic year.
+Appeal decisions are generally rendered within 10-14 business days, and notice of an appeal decision will be mailed to the student's home address listed in SOAR.

-- Scholarship Requests for Spring 2017: January 5 – February 1
+Scholarship Requests for Spring: January 5 – February 1

 The Office of Undergraduate Scholarships is responsible for notifying the student of the committee’s decision and will update the students SOAR records accordingly, if the request is approved.
 Students will receive a letter at their home address regarding the committee’s decision.
 Current students will also receive an email notification through their usm.edu accounts.
 Appeals received after the deadline may not be reviewed by the committee.
 Appeal decisions are final and may not be review again by the committee without additional documentation and details regarding extenuating circumstance.
 Consideration for awards is based on fund availability.